RistoLibera/Kreddit/README.md

 ### As user

-- You can create user by nickname and gender.
+- You can create user by nickname and password.
-- You can edit your info.
+- You can edit your password.
 - You can upload images to change icon.
 - You can search for what you like.